noi-techpark/it.bz.opendatahub.databrowser/web-components/databrowser-example/README.md

 ### Demoing with Storybook

-> Note that at the moment there are some issues with Storybook.
-You can skip this section if you are not sure how to
-> handle those problems.
-The usage of Storybook should be further discussed.

 [Storybook](https://storybook.js.org/) is an app that provides a nice overview about the Web Component and its capabilities.

 To run a local development instance of Storybook for your component, run: